quii/learn-go-with-tests/generics.md

 What's the point of generics here?
 Doesn't `any` describe... anything?

 In terms of constraints, `any` does mean "anything" and so does `interface{}`.
+In fact, `any` was added in 1.18 and is _just an alias for `interface`_.

 The difference with the generic version is _you're still describing a specific type_ and what that means is we've still constrained this function to only work with _one_ type.

 What this means is you can call `InterfaceyFoo` with any combination of types (e.g `InterfaceyFoo(apple, orange)`).
 However `GenericFoo` still offers some constraints because we've said that it only works with _one_ type, `T`.